gard-projects/machine-learning/LinearRegression/README.md

 $x^{(4)} = [38] \quad$ and $\quad y^{(4)} = [36.58639803]$

 ### Example dataset
-Let us do an example with more than one predictor to get a feel for the "i" notation.
+Let us do an example with more than one predictor to become more comfortable with this notation $x^{(i)}$.
 In this scenario we are going to use a dataset with three predictors, and one dependent variable. \
 ![Dataset_example](matrix_ex.png)

 $x^{(1)} = [1, 2, 3] \quad$ and $\quad y^{(1)} = [10]$ \